vpalazhica/katacoda-scenarios/portworx-volumes/intro.md

-#Installing PortWorx on a 2-node K8 Cluster
+#Storage Pools Lab.
+Explore current Pools and create a new storage pool on Nod01

-In this lab,  we will explore the k8's set up, install an kvdb and finally install portworx cluster (single node)
+In this lab,  we will explore the Portworx storage pools.
+We will also create a new pool on node01 and explore ways to update